 Having a home warranty will help you control your covered repair or replacement expenses.
 You won’t be seeing any unexpected and surprising fees because they are outlined when you first sign up with a home warranty plan.
 Sure, you’ll have to pay the annual contract fee along with your Trade Service Call Fee(s), but that can be a drop in the bucket when it comes to paying for repairs or all-new items that might have been covered by the warranty, right?

 Is a home warranty on a rental property tax deductible?

-Another bonus?
-Since you’re a landlord, the cost of the home warranty on the rental property may be tax deductible—the annual premium and service fees may be considered operating expenses that can be claimed (of course, you must verify any tax benefits with your tax professional).
-That certainly could help, right?
+Since you’re a landlord, the home warranty for rental property cost may be tax-deductible—the annual premium and service fees may be considered operating expenses that can be claimed.
+Of course, you should verify any tax benefits with your tax professional.